Thank you, to our Guy’s and St Thomas’ family

 Thanks a million - for all your support

-A message of thanks from Dr Ian Abbs, Chief Executive, Guy's and St Thomas' NHS Foundation Trust, Toni Lynch, Deputy Chief Nurse, and Valerie Boso, Wellbeing Advisor, to everyone that has supported our coronavirus appeal.
+A message of thanks from Professor Ian Abbs, Chief Executive, Guy's and St Thomas' NHS Foundation Trust, Toni Lynch, Deputy Chief Nurse, and Valerie Boso, Wellbeing Advisor, to everyone that has supported our coronavirus appeal.

 If you would like to support our campaign, please see below the many ways you can support our NHS staff while they deal with this extraordinary crisis.